AymenBOUGUERRA/Fields-vs-Roads-classification-detection-and-segmentation/Paper Reveiw.md

 **Introduction:**

-The paper titled "Next-Generation Deep Learning Based on Simulators and Synthetic Data" by Celso M. de Melo et al. discusses the limitations of current deep learning models and proposes a solution to address the bottleneck of labeled data in training these models.
+This paper titled "Next-Generation Deep Learning Based on Simulators and Synthetic Data" by Celso M. de Melo et al. discusses the limitations of current deep learning models and proposes a solution to address the bottleneck of labeled data in training these models.
 The authors highlight the potential of synthetic data generated through rendering pipelines,